jkenney1123/work/CS4375 Hw2 neural net simplified for one hidden layer/README.txt

 fyi
-I have found that the parameters can give some strange outputs with the same parameters used so if not desired result found run it agian a few times to see if it works then alse if too big of a learning rate is used and depending on the number of iterations specified np.exp() will give nan values  try a smaller learnign rate or smaller number of iterations
+I have found that the parameters can give some strange outputs with the same parameters used so if not desired result found run it agian a few times to see if it works then alse if too big of a learning rate is used and depending on the number of iterations specified np.exp() will give nan values  try a smaller learning rate or smaller number of iterations